jasonkuhrt-archive/blog/logs/10-pairs-in-typescript/README.md

 2018 Jan 23

-The following are some informal murmuring–simplified descriptions, stream of consciousness-esq–upon my experiences of trying to write a simple `pairs` function–transforms an object into a list of tuples–in TypeScript.
+The following are some informal murmuring, simplified descriptions, stream of consciousness-esq, upon my experiences of trying to write a simple `pairs` function (transforms an object into a list of tuples) in TypeScript.

 ## Keyof